testofthings/toolsaf/documentation/CreatingSecurityStatements.md

 ```
 More info on the command-line arguments can be found [here](CommandLineOptions.md#create-diagram-visualization).

-TDSAF creates visualizations using [Diagrams](https://github.com/mingrammer/diagrams).
+Toolsaf creates visualizations using [Diagrams](https://github.com/mingrammer/diagrams).
 You also need to install [Graphviz](https://graphviz.org/download/).